 Step 2: Choose an international adoption professional in Arkansas.

 Different agencies specialize in completing different international adoptions, so identifying which country you’d like to adopt from is essential.
-The professional who helps you adopt abroad should be Hague-accredited, which means that they comply with Hague Convention requirements to ensure international adoptions are safe and ethical.
+The professional who helps you adopt abroad should be Hague-accredited, which means that they comply with Hague Convention requirements to ensure international adoptions in Arkansas are safe and ethical.

-Whether or not the country you choose from is a part of the Hague Convention is irrelevant; all adoption professionals are required to comply with Hague requirements per the Universal Accreditation Act of 2012.
+Whether or not the country you choose from is a part of The Hague Convention is irrelevant; all adoption professionals are required to comply with Hague requirements per the Universal Accreditation Act of 2012.

 In addition to being Hague-accredited, your adoption professional should communicate with the country you wish to adopt from, oversee your home study, and find a match with a child, among other services.
-Take your time to research your options before choosing the international adoption agency that is right for your family.
+Take your time to research your options before choosing the Arkansas international adoption agency that is right for your family.

 Step 3: Complete your home study.

 This process should look similar to the one for a domestic adoption home study.
 Keep in mind that the country you adopt from may have additional requirements, which your adoption professional should prepare you for.
 Otherwise, your international adoption home study will include the gathering of important documents, an in-home visit and an in-person interview.

 Before you adopt internationally in Arkansas, you’ll need to be declared eligible to adopt by U.S. Citizenship and Immigration Services (USCIS).
 The form you’ll be required to fill out to apply will depend on whether or not the country you’re adopting from is a Hague Convention country.
 If it is, you’ll fill out Form I-800A.
 If not, you’ll fill out the Form I-600A or Form I-600, depending on whether or not you’ve already identified a child to adopt.